 5. TransUnion

-TransUnion is the second main credit bureau in Canada.
+TransUnion is one of two main credit bureaus in Canada.

 Like Equifax, it allows free access to your credit report.
 However, there’s a fee to view your credit score.